-dotdigital Group plc. is a global organisation in the provision of intuitive Software as a Service (SaaS) technology and tools for digital marketing professionals.
-It is the parent company of dotmailer and Comapi, and employs approximately 320 people worldwide and has business operations in the United Kingdom, Belarus, Poland, the United States of America, Australia and South Africa.
+Dotdigital Group plc. is a global organisation and leading Software as a Service (SaaS) provider of an omnichannel marketing automation and customer engagement platform.
+It is the parent company of Dotdigital, and employs approximately 450 people worldwide and has business operations in the United Kingdom, Poland, the Netherlands, the United States of America, Australia, South Africa and Singapore.

-The dotdigital Group has a global annual turnover of £43.1m.
+The Dotdigital Group has a global annual turnover of £62.8m.
 Find out more about the nature of our business.

 Slavery and Human Trafficking remains a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.